nathanwbailey/copter-reinforcement-learning/README.md

 # Reinforcement Learning for Copter

-A Improved version of a reinforcement learning copter Uses either a Double DQN or a Dueling Double DQN.
+A Improved version of a reinforcement learning copter.

+Uses either a Double DQN or a Dueling Double DQN.